What is single-tone colour?

 Popular colour shades at Miin

-These are the most requested shades at our Orchard salon.
-All can be customised to your skin tone and natural base colour.
+These are the most requested no-bleach shades at our Orchard salon.
+All work on natural dark Asian hair without pre-lightening, and can be customised to your skin tone during consultation.

 - Olive brown — Green-tinted brown that neutralises red undertones.
 Flattering on warm skin tones and grows out softly.